This post may contain affiliate links. Please see my disclosure policy for more details.

 The 7km return walk takes around two hours from Polo Street, and passes shrubland, fascinating rock formations and gorgeous ocean views.

-Beautiful Silver Beach stretches all the way along the north-facing edge of Kurnell peninsula, with plenty of free parking on Prince Charles Parade.
+Beautiful Kurnell Beach (officially called Silver Beach) stretches all the way along the north-facing edge of Kurnell peninsula, with plenty of free parking on Prince Charles Parade.
 The beach is split into curved sections by 14 rockwall groynes that jut out into Botany Bay.

 The protected waters of Botany Bay are extremely calm, and you’ll have an excellent view of the aeroplanes taking off from the opposite side of the bay!
 While Port Botany, across the water, isn’t a particularly pretty sight, it does look quite spectacular at sunset when all the lights come on.